Tahmasp I: Early life

 Abu'l-Fath Tahmasp Mirza (Note: In the Safavid society, when the term Mirza (the equivalent of Prince) was used after a name, e.g. Tahmasp Mirza, it was referring to a prince, while if it was used before a name, like Mirza Ebrahim, Mirza Taqi, it meant that the man belonged to the bureaucratic class and the literati.) was born on 22 February 1514 in Shahabad, a village near Isfahan, as the eldest son of Ismail I and his principal consort, princess Tajlu Khanum from the Mawsillu tribe of the Aq Qoyunlu confederation.
 (Note: "Tajlu was a princess from the Mawsillu, one of the great tribes comprising the Aq-Qoyunlu confederation." in Ze’evi 2024) According to the narrative told by Iranian naqqals (coffeehouse storytellers), on the night of Tahmasp's birth, a storm erupted, with wind, rain, and lightning.
 Tajlu Khanum, feeling her labour pains beginning, suggested that the royal caravan camp in some village.
 The royal caravan thus headed to Shahabad.
 The kadkhoda (warden) of the village was a Sunni and did not let Tajlu Khanum enter his house, but a Shia resident of the village welcomed her into his modest house.
 By then, Tajlu Begum's pain had made her faint, and shortly after entering the house gave birth to a son.
 When the news reached Ismail, he was reportedly "heaped" with utmost joy and happiness, but refrained from seeing his son until his astrologers gave him an auspicious date to do so.
 When the auspicious hour arrived, the young boy was presented to Ismail and astrologers foresaw his future to be one entwisted with war and peace and that he would have many sons.
 Ismail named the boy Tahmasp after Ali, the first Imam, told him to do so in his dream.
-From the same parents, Tahmasp later had a brother, Bahram Mirza Safavi, and two sisters, Parikhan Khanum and Mahinbanu Soltanum, who all came to have important political and cultural roles.
+From the same parents, Tahmasp later had a brother, Bahram Mirza Safavi, and two sisters, Pari Khan Khanum and Mahinbanu Soltanum, who all came to have important political and cultural roles.

 Likely depiction of Mahinbanu Soltanum, full sister of Shah Tahmasp.
 Qazvin, circa 1544.